 I don’t know how many hand mixers I burned up on cookie dough before I figured out I needed a stronger, more durable stand mixer.
 I finally found one that didn’t cost an outrageous amount, but would perform through that tough cookie dough project without burning up.

 “Fess Up Now!
 Leave me a comment telling me:

 Some folks for allergic or dietary reasons, should not eat these cookies.
-If you have diabetes, a nut allergy, a gluten intolerance or any other conditions that would prevent you from enjoying these cookies safely, please do not make them.
+If you have diabetes, a nut allergy, a gluten intolerance or any other conditions that would prevent you or anyone who might be eating and enjoying these cookies safely, please do not make them.